 Our New Campus

 When we relocated Craigardan from Keene to Elizabethtown in 2019, we imagined the possibilities for expanding our international, interdisciplinary arts program and amplifying its positive exchange well beyond the borders of the Adirondacks.
-We were rooted in place and thinking globally.

 Craigardan now stewards 320+ acres of field and forest in various stages of regrowth and regeneration.
 In the early 1800s, Manoah Miller set out to create a homestead including a forge, sawmill, and kiln on these lands taken from the native Kanienʼkehá:ka people.
 Not much of the Miller settlement remains, but the land continues to hold the full history of this special site bordering Hurricane Mountain wilderness.
 We strive to develop a deepened understanding of place, and to allow this understanding to heal the land, inform our collective work, and guide our path forward.

-In summer 2023 we opened the new main campus to the public and to our artists-in-residence.
-The buildings will be completed in phases over time, as designed by Adirondack architect Nils Luderowski.
+The two remaining buildings, Studio and Home, will be completed in phases over time, as designed by Adirondack architect Nils Luderowski.